AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ### **Player/Enemy Gun Logic**
 Gun Mechanics were covered extensively in the main **Run and Gun Level** section.
 The gun mechanics for both the player and enemies were implemented using:
 - A **command-based shooting system**.
+- Base Bullet Logic
 - Customizable bullets with specific behaviors, such as speed, damage, and collision effects.
 - Visual feedback through hit animations and sound effects.
+-
 ---

 ## Prison Lobby/Gameplay Testing